mrolli/myitjournal/docs/courses/webappstack.md

         - set default collation *utf8mb4_unicode_ci*
     1. **Secure** the server for production use - try to figure out, which steps to carry out!
+    1. (optional): To be able to connect from your host system to your dbserver, you have to forward port 3306 to your host, i.e. to port 8306.

 ??? success "Solutions - Databse server installation"
     Please find my approach to the above tasks in the script